vmware-tanzu/tanzu-application-platform-reference-service-packages/docs/ci/index.md

 !!! note
-    [GitHub Actions reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) are being used in order to simplify writing and managing pipelines, that become more readable and easier to maintain, as well as make it possible to effectively reuse them in different pipelines to respond to different events.
+    [GitHub Actions reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) are being used in order to simplify writing and managing pipelines that become more readable and easier to maintain, as well as making it possible to reuse them effectively in other pipelines to respond to different events.

-    They allow to write specific workflows like functions in programming languages, that can read inputs and produce outputs that can be passed along to other workflows.
+    They allow writing specific workflows, like functions in programming languages.
+These workflows can read inputs and produce outputs that they pass along to other workflows.
     It's important to highlight two things that might not be trivial:

-    1. Environment variables are not transferred from the parent workflow to its children.
+    1. A workflow does not automatically transfer Environment variables to its children.
-       In order to pass values from one to the others, inputs/outputs shall be used.
+       To pass values from one to the others, you use the inputs/outputs.
-    1. Secrets are not immediately visible in children workflows: they must either be defined one by one or declare explicit inheritance.
+    1. Secrets are not immediately visible in children's workflows:
+       They must either be defined one by one or declare explicit inheritance.
 More info [here](https://docs.github.com/en/actions/using-workflows/reusing-workflows#passing-secrets-to-nested-workflows).